inhaus/uor-json-schema/README.md

 1. Make changes to the schema on the `main` branch.
 2. Validate the changes before committing using the above methods.
-3. Ensure that the example `properties.json` file is updated to reflect the changes.
+3. Ensure that the example `properties.json` file is updated to reflect the changes if relevant.
 4. Update `schemaVersion` in `properties.json` to reflect the new release version.
 5. Checkout the `release` branch.
 6. Pull in the changes from `main` but only for `properties.json` and `schema.json`.